What is preventing fair and effective probation and resettlement?

 The voluntary sector, including many CJA members, worktirelessly to help people leaving prison resettle in the community.
 However, greater statutory support for prison leavers — such as a larger discharge grant, suitable housing, mobile phones and clothing —could improve outcomes and cut reoffending.

 We set out how probation can be strengthened, including by employing more people with lived experience.
 We are also working with Porticus UK and a number of other partners as part of the Positive Pathways from Prison Project, calling for more support to help people gain employment and build family ties after release.

-Responding to the Sentencing White Paper
+Responding to the Prisons White Paper

 In September 2020, the government published a White Paper setting out its plans for sentencing.
 The White Paper contained many proposals relevant to probation.
 In the CJA’s response to the White Paper, several members welcomed plans for greater use of community sentences but warned that some measures to toughen community sentences could be counterproductive.